Welcome fellow LightScribers

 Any new LightScribe developments I will share here, although more likely in separate blog posts rather than yet more to this expanded ‘About Page’.

-Additionally you can follow me on Twitter, where I will also post updates. @LightScribeTV
+Additionally you can follow me on Twitter, @LightScribeTV where I also post updates an LightScribe tips.

 Free Downloads Update

 To the naysayers who think ‘nobody cares about LightScribe any more‘.

 In 2018 (the last full year), the Free LightScribe Software on this site was downloaded about 125,000 times!

 So nobody cares – I DON’T THINK SO 🙂

 I hope you enjoy, and can use, what’s available on the site.